jwala-anirudh/Razorpay-React/README.md

 Once you login to the dashboard, make sure you are on **Test mode** and NOT in **Live mode**
 ![Test Mode](https://cdn.hashnode.com/res/hashnode/image/upload/v1611672037967/GC0m5S7nS.png)

-Next step is to generate the test API key(s).
-Navigate to **Settings** option onto the left of the screen and click on **Generate API keys** have the generated values saved on to a side that we will use in future.
+The next step is to generate the test API key(s).
+Navigate to the **Settings** option onto the left of the screen and click on **Generate API keys** have the generated values saved onto a side that we will use in the future.
 ![Test API Keys](https://cdn.hashnode.com/res/hashnode/image/upload/v1611725678270/3u0GG-Sdo.png)

 ## Preparing Frontend
-Our react app output is showcasing course cards, whose fundamental action is to trigger a method on *node.js* backend to activate the payment gateway and collect money from user's payment source.
+Our react app output is showcasing course cards, whose fundamental action is to trigger a method on *node.js* backend to activate the payment gateway and collect money from the user's payment source.
 ![Final output](https://cdn.hashnode.com/res/hashnode/image/upload/v1611673129007/yiYuV5a4J.png)

 Create boiler plate react app code